What’s the difference between a photo workshop/expedition vs. a photo tour?

 Can I bring my drone to a workshop?

-Can I bring a friend or spouse along on a workshop?
+Can I bring a friend or spouse along to a workshop?

 Sure!
 Though there are some workshops that are more suitable for the non-photographer than others, if they are interested in nature and coming along, it’s no problem.
 In some of our workshops in Iceland, participation can sometimes be optional eg. waking up early to catch the sunrise.